patcon/nodescription.net-v2/notes.md

 realm of the spiritual and religious: L. Ron Hubbard.
-You may know him as the creator of Scientology, a terribly hierarchical and oppressive religion [built by a sci-fi author][2019-10-07b] after he was done writing sci-fi about religion.
+You may know him as the creator of Scientology, a terribly hierarchical and oppressive religion [built by a sci-fi author][2019-10-07b] after he was done critiquing and writing sci-fi about it.
 Hubbard took the exact opposite approach to Octavia Butler.
 While she took it apart and shared it, he saw the power of the spiritual, and he took control of it and concentrated it in a form that he benefitted from.
 He created a system in which he could be